camunda/camunda-docs-manual/content/reference/rest/task/attachment/get-task-attachment-data.md

 ---

-Retrieves the binary content of a single task attachment by task id and attachment id.
+Retrieves the binary content of a task attachment by task id and attachment id.

 # Method